chunkinaround/3BH-misc-KoL/README.md

 requires consume.ash.
 Looks up what it takes to make something and makes it if its less than 15K to make.
 I used it when filling out some green boxen.

 ## 3BH daily
-requires VMF, autoscend, Dics library from his pastebin and aens utilities from his optimal meatfarming script Its my breakfast script.
+requires VMF, autoscend, Dics library from his pastebin, and aens utilities from his optimal meatfarming script.
+Its my breakfast script.

 ## 3BHfreefights